jhpyle/docassemble/_docs/packages.md

 other files.

 1. In the **docassemble** web app, go back to Package Management.
-2. Click "Update a package."
-3. Under "Zip File," upload the `.zip` file you want to install.
+2. Under "Zip File," upload the `.zip` file you want to install.
-4. Click "Update."
+3. Click "Update."

 ![Zip Install]({{ site.baseurl }}/img/zip-install.png){: .maybe-full-width }